mlegy/linkester/README.md

 Linkester is an Android library that aims to help Android developers test their deep links implementation.

-The idea is to have a new launcher activity for your App (in debug builds) that will list all deep/app links available in your App and with a click on any of them you should be able to test it.
+The idea is to have a new launcher activity for your App (in debug builds) that will list all deep/app links available in your App and with a click on any of them you can test it.

+The gradle plugin will collect all deep/app links registered for your App and will list them automatically.

+You still also have the option to list some links manually (most used for example or some links with predefined query params)

 ## Features
 - Auto colelct all deep/app links.